 Alex would just say that the Saudi Arabians tricked Paddock into going to those hotel rooms so they would leave a compelling paper trail to keep people from finding the real truth.

-Because let me tell you, thieves will break in your car and stuff in most areas of Texas, but they don't come in your house because they'll get their ass blown off.
+Because let me tell you, thieves will break in your car and stuff in most areas of Texas, but they don't come in your house because they'll get your ass blown off.

 Home invasions are very rare here.